-About a year ago, I wrote a serious article with a slightly tongue in cheek heading called Is internet porn the beginning of the end for the human race?
+In 2014 I wrote a serious article with a slightly tongue in cheek heading called Is internet porn the beginning of the end for the human race?
 Now while I admit, I may have been exaggerating slightly, the premise of the article was clearly not entirely without justification.
-It may seem a little farfetched but if, as I saw tonight while out at dinner, parents are using screens to placate/regulate a child’s behaviour out in public then what does that mean for that child and their ability to engage with other humans later in life?
-What happens when as a culture, we are more comfortable relating to a screen or another human being through the medium of a screen than we are when faced with a flesh and blood human.
+It may seem a little far fetched but if, as I saw tonight while out at dinner, parents are using screens to placate/regulate a child’s behaviour out in public then what does that really mean for that child and their ability to engage with other humans later in life?
+What happens when, as a society, we are more comfortable relating to a screen or to another human being through the medium of a screen, than we are when faced with a flesh and blood human.
 One that you can’t simply swipe away when convenient?

 How does this relate to porn addiction?
-Well for many years the debate on porn was centred around the notion that succumbing to the temptation of porn signified some kind of moral failing.
+Well for many years the debate on porn was centered around the notion that succumbing to the temptation of porn signified some kind of moral failing.
 From a religious/Christian point of view, it was a question of sinfulness.
 A sign that one has allowed oneself to become infected with one or more of the seven supposed deadliest of sins, lust and/or gluttony.
 Or, from a feminist point of view, porn is seen as the vile exploitation of women as sexual, one dimensional objects with no humanity other than form.
-Yet as Naomi Wolf points out in her article, The Porn Myth in actuality, the end result of too much exposure to pornography has had the effect, not of turning men into sexually ravenous beasts, but the complete opposite; sexual and emotional anorexics who can no longer relate authentically to a real life woman or get aroused by one.
+Exposure to pornography was seen as something that was detrimental to our morality and incremental to men’s seemingly unquenchable appetite for all things sexual.
+Yet as Naomi Wolf ironically points out in her article, The Porn Myth in actuality, the end result of too much exposure to pornography has had the effect, not of turning men into sexually ravenous beasts, but the complete opposite; sexual and emotional anorexics who can no longer relate authentically to a real life woman or get aroused by one.
 As it turns out, excessive viewing of pornography in this digital age turns men off, not on.

 As numerous studies now show, repetitive and compulsive viewing of internet porn by men, (and a growing number of women) induces the opposite effect than one might expect, and just like a person who is addicted to a substance grows increasingly desensitized to the drug whilst continuing to crave it more and more, a person who is addicted to pornography finds he/she ends up on pretty much the same, well trodden treadmill.
 Intensely wanting something that can no longer provide the temporary relief and stimulation it once did.

 Recent research implies that internet pornography is as addictive as certain drugs and affects the brain the same way.
-But, porn’s special hook is that it taps into that human need for attachment, connection and belonging even more than addictive substances by adding into the mix hormones that are normally associated with bonding, love and connection.
+But, porn’s special hook is that it taps into that human need for attachment by adding into the mix hormones that are normally associated with bonding, love and connection.
 In effect, a porn addict becomes more attached to porn than anything or anyone else in their life.
 As a consequence, relationships, marriages, work and soon enough, the relationship with the self begins to suffer.

 But more and more studies clearly link issues related to sexual performance, including as I mention in my previous post, erectile dysfunction in men in their late teens and early twenties, (something that was almost unheard of 10 – 15 years ago) back to extensive viewing of internet porn.
 It is only when they can no longer get an erection, or ejaculate even with porn that some men start to make the connection between their excessive viewing of porn and other issues in their life.
 Often this is the only thing that eventually get’s their attention.
 (Their partners, if they have partners, may have known for some time that something was happening, or rather…not happening!)